annettedm/sketch/README.md

       → user number X user number = total number of squares → 960 / user number = div width = div height in pixels

-? > Button tags in HTML and how make a JavaScript function run when a tag is clicked.